yearofmoo-articles/AngularJS-Second-Animation-Article/README.md

 # AngularJS Second Animation Article Demo

-This repository is the demo code for the demo website created with the Second AngularJS Testing Article on yearofmoo.com.
+This repository is the demo code for the demo website created with the Second AngularJS Animation Article on yearofmoo.com.

 ## Demo